NOW ACCEPTING APPLICATIONS FOR THE 2019 SEASON

 DEADLINE: FEBRUARY 15

-Maria Mitchell Association (MMA), a science and history-based nonprofit organization on Nantucket Island, Massachusetts, is seeking to fill 13 education positions to lead our Summer Discovery Programs.
-Voted best on Nantucket in 2017 and 2018!
-Our mission is to provide quality outdoor adventure and environmental learning experiences for Nantucket residents and visitors.
+Maria Mitchell Association (MMA), a science and history-based nonprofit organization on Nantucket Island, Massachusetts, is seeking to fill 13 education positions to lead our Summer Discovery Programs and 1 person to also serve as an Aquatics/Field Supervisor.
+Voted best on Nantucket in 2017 and 2018, our mission is to provide quality outdoor adventure and environmental learning experiences for Nantucket residents and visitors.
 We are seeking high-energy, motivated individuals to design and lead science-based classes for children ages 3.5 – 16 years.
 To learn more about the sessions we offer, please visit the Discovery Programs page.

 Benefits for Interns